locuto/Basic-Mission-Template/missionConfig/acre2/Readme.md

 of the addon.
 In this way, the mission can be played with and without ACRE 2 without requiring any editing changes.

-* `bmt_acre2_configuration.sqf`: This script is where ACRE 2 mission dependent variables can be configured.
+### Files

+* `scripts/bmt_acre2_configuration.sqf`: This script is where ACRE 2 mission dependent variables can be configured.
 It allows the editor to configure the following aspects of ACRE 2 without having to place modules.
   * **General ACRE 2**: Is Babel used?
 Do each side gets its own radio channels?
   * **Reveal to AI**: Is AI detecting players when they speak?
   * **Babel languages**: The mission editor can configure in the variable `bmt_acre2_languages` which